hhafiya/LA-SWE-comp/README.md

       python predict.py path_to_folder_with_books
      ```
      *Note*: Only ```.txt``` files are currently supported, so please make sure all the books in the folder are in that format.
+2. Using the Jupyter Notebook

+   This notebook was mainly made for testing and tweaking the model, but you can still use it for testing predictions on some data.
+Make all the paths and the labels of documents are correct, and then run the cells.